Eco-Flow/synteny/README.md

   once.
 Also derived from `algo.table.tsv`. **Note:** Syngraph is order-agnostic (chromosome membership only, not gene order/orientation), so this cannot and does not detect inversions -- only inter-chromosomal fission/fusion/translocation is in scope.
+* `tables/bootstrap_support.tsv` - Only written when `--syngraph_bootstraps` is set.
+Per
+  reconstructed ancestral node and marker: which ALG the reference (unresampled) run assigned it to, how many bootstrap replicates retained that marker, and what fraction of those replicates placed it back with the same group of markers.
+See "Bootstrap support for ALG calls" above.
 * `agora/` - AGORA's reconstructed ancestral gene order (contiguous ancestral regions).
 * `tables/fragmentation_index.tsv` - Per-chromosome `M`/`A`/`B` counts and a **provisional**
   `FI_placeholder` column.
 The manuscript's exact fragmentation-index formula was not recoverable